Protecting our Community

 Any donation over $500 is matched from our General Fund, subject to availability.

-• We have allocated funding to make mechanical repairs to two fire apparatuses and return them to service.
+• We funded the repairs of two fire apparatuses and returned them to service.

 emergency-services-wide